 Privileges

-Privileges control access on the database.
-You can give privileges and withdraw them with the SQL statements GRANT and REVOKE respectively.
-There are two different types of privileges:
+Privileges control access on the database and can be granted to users or roles.
+There are two types of privileges:

-• System Privileges: These privileges control general rights such as "Create new schema", "Create new user", or "Access any table".
+System privileges control general rights, such as creating new schemas and users, or accessing any table.

-• Object Privileges: These privileges allow access to single schema objects (for example, "SELECT access to table t in schemas").
-Tables, views, functions, and scripts are referred to as schema objects.
-Each schema and all the schema objects contained therein belong to exactly one user or one role.
+Each schema and all the schema objects in that schema belong to exactly one user or one role.
 The user and all owners of this role have the right to delete these objects and grant other users access to them.
-If an object privilege is granted for a schema, then this privilege is applied to all containing schema objects.
+If an object privilege is granted for a schema, the privilege is applied to all schema objects in that schema.

 For a detailed list of all the privileges available in Exasol, see List of System and Object Privileges.